 “At the very beginning, most project leaders were from established universities and institutes in developed nations, and CGIAR Centres.
 However, over time there has been a major shift and now we are proud that more than half of our projects are led by scientists in developing countries,” says Jean-Marcel.
 “They’ve moved from the position of implementers to the role of leaders, while the CGIAR Centres and institutes in developed countries have evolved more into mentors and teachers.
 We hope this empowerment will allow national programmes to grow and establish themselves to be sustainable when the funding dries up.”

 Challenges within the Challenge Programme

-All this talk about spirit, collaboration and partnerships does make it sound as if GCP has found the winning formula but Jean-Marcel is quick to counter such notions, and there have been constant course corrections in charting the Programme’s path.
-“If anything, our strength comes from recognising our weaknesses, acknowledging that we don’t have it all worked out, and embracing change where it is need.”
+All this talk about spirit, collaboration and partnerships does make it sound as if GCP has found the winning formula, but Jean-Marcel is quick to counter such notions, and there have been constant course corrections in charting the Programme’s path.
+“If anything, our strength comes from recognising our weaknesses, acknowledging that we don’t have it all worked out, and embracing change where it is needed.”

 A mid-term external review was conducted in 2008 to audit the Programme’s weaknesses, strengths and lessons learnt from both.
 This review resulted in some governance reforming, bringing about the Consortium Committee and an independent Executive Board.

 “It’s a major improvement that we have an independent Board, allowing for focus, and without any conflict of interest.
 I think they are doing a great job,” says Jean-Marcel.
 “They are monitoring and evaluating what we are doing, providing plenty of feedback and ideas on how to move forward, and contributing a lot to the success of the Programme.”

 The Board’s focus now turns to auditing the Programme and mapping a strategy to sustain its successful partnerships and systems, so they can continue to deliver products and capacity to the developing world.

 Bird’s eye view from the Board